From the Retrieval Practice Library note the excellent free guides to download.

-This on Working Memory in Mathematics Learning is an excellent example of the clear and concise communication of research which these Expressos provide.
+This on Working Memory in Mathematics Learning is an excellent example of the clear and concise communication of research that these Expressos provide.

 Craig Barton has an excellent selection of research papers he recommends for teachers.
 Craig has structured this really clearly as you can see from his Contents.